decred/dcrdex/docs/wiki/Wallet.md

 ## Staking

 Decred Staking allows users to participate in the network's governance and earn rewards by locking up their DCR in exchange for tickets.
-These tickets grant voting rights on proposals and changes to the network, as well as on validating blocks in the Proof-of-Stake (PoS) system.
+These tickets grant voting rights on proposals, changes to the network, treasury expenditures, and block validation in the Proof-of-Stake (PoS) system.
 Once a ticket is randomly selected to vote, the user earns a staking reward.
 This system promotes decentralization, as stakeholders have a direct say in the network's future, while also securing the blockchain and earning passive income for participants.